Comparison

 • Ferry (~7 min ride, variable wait)

-If you're at a monorail resort, you skip TTC entirely.
-The Resort line takes you straight to Magic Kingdom.
-This is the monorail's biggest advantage over the bus for these three resorts.
+If you're at a monorail resort, you can take the Resort monorail line straight to Magic Kingdom — no TTC, no transfer.
+This is the monorail's biggest advantage.

 Morning Rope Drop Comparison